 #8.
 Vary Types of Content

 Your resource pages should be rich and unique.
-Instead of only publishing blog post-style articles, try to vary your content.
+Instead of only publishing blog post-style articles, try to offer help documents and a knowledge hub with various types of content.
 Include a video, add a white paper, make an in-depth guide and host a webinar.

 Look for experts you can bring in for additional input.
 If you have technicians working in the field, they may have ideas for helping customers even more.
 They deal directly with your audience every day.
 They understand people’s issues and questions, and can readily answer with knowledgeable advice.